What is an Account Takeover (ATO)?

 Organizationally, ATO attack impact can be wide ranging, distracting teams from their daily roles to address a wide range of challenges.
 Legal teams need to address a range of possible lawsuits from both customers and investors.
 Compliance teams will need to address regulatory challenges if data or intellectual property has been stolen.
 Public relations and marketing will need to respond to press and analyst queries to maintain brand image, in some cases, distinguishing between an ATO attack and a data breach.
 While both are security incidents, they may impact the organization in different ways.
 Ensuring customer support can adequately manage angry customers while maintaining positive morale, while addressing their normal roles and responsibilities.

-What type of applications and industries are targeted by ATOs?
+What types of applications and industries are targeted by ATOs?

 ATOs are wide-reaching, targeting any organization with web, mobile, API-based applications that incorporate an infrastructure where users are encouraged to register or create an account and interact with other users.
 Highly targeted industries include social media, retail, financial services, payment platforms, gaming and media.
 A recent example of an ATO used against high tech corporations indicate a broadening of use and intent.